nmshd/documentation/_docs_integrate/delete-identities.md

 Actively trigger the deletion process by use of the App or the Connector by calling the [Initiate IdentityDeletionProcess]({% link _docs_use-cases/use-case-transport-initiate-identitydeletionprocess.md %}) use case.
 There is no further approval of the Identity required with this option.

-The [Cancel IdentityDeletionProcess]({% link _docs_use-cases/use-case-transport-cancel-identitydeletionprocess.md %}) use case can be called if it is no longer wanted to delete the Identity.
+The [Cancel IdentityDeletionProcess]({% link _docs_use-cases/use-case-transport-cancel-identitydeletionprocess.md %}) use case can be called by the Identity within the grace period if it no longer wants to be deleted.
+The end of the associated grace period of the IdentityDeletionProcess is specified within its `gracePeriodEndsAt` property.
+If the IdentityDeletionProcess is not cancelled by then, the Identity will be irreversibly deleted from the Backbone.

 ### Identity Deletion Triggered by the Backbone Admin UI